SOHU-Co/kafka-node/README.md

 For case 2 setting `migrateRolling` to `true` will allow the ConsumerGroup to start monitoring `zk` nodes for when topic ownership are relinquished by the old HLC consumer.
 Once this is done the ConsumerGroup will connect and the previous HLC offsets from zookeeper will be migrated automatically to the new Kafka broker based coordinator.

-* Group names should be consistent
+* Group name should be consistent with old highLevelConsumer
+* Should never overwrite existing offsets
-* Only offsets for Topics that were in the highLevelConsumer will be migrated over offsets for new topics will follow the `fromOffset` setting
+* Only offsets for Topics that were once in the highLevelConsumer will be migrated over offsets for new topics will follow the `fromOffset` setting

 ## Offset